spk121/jozabad/README.md

 # Jozabad

 Jozabad is a broker and a client library that implements a custom hub-and-spoke communcation protocol.
-Each node that attaches to

 The basic goals of the protocol are these: